-In the first half of the 17th century the church was renovated, combined with the reconstruction of the western façade and the replacement of vaults in the aisles.
-Then a large part of the existing equipment was replaced for the late baroque.
-In 1819 the collegiate was remove, which was functioning here.
+In the first half of the 17th century the church was renovated, the western façade was transformed and the vaults were built in the nave.
+Then a large part of the existing equipment was replaced for the late Baroque one.
+In 1819, the collegiate that had functioned in Skalbmierz since the Middle Ages was closed.
 In 1853 a porch was erected on the northern façade of the church, and in 1873-1875 it was completely renovated.
 In 1906 the church suffered a fire, which resulted in the burning of part of the interior.
 Renovation works were carried out shortly after the fire and in the post-war period.